MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/use/use-copilot-features.md

 ## Prerequisites

 - Make sure that your administrator has turned on the Copilot features.
-- To use the ask to summarize cases feature, enable "Copilot for questions and emails".
+- To use the summarize cases feature, [case summaries through ask a question](../administer/enable-ask-summarize-cases.md) (preview) is enabled.

 ## Ask a question